 If children become ill whilst in care, they are monitored by educators and an illness observation chart completed.
 Parents are informed, and depending on the illness and symptoms the child is displaying (in line with our policy) families may be given the choice of following-up with the centre at a later time or collecting the child immediately.
 Your child is made comfortable and continually monitored until collection.

 If your child requires medication, educators may administer prescribed medication whilst they are at the centre.
 Paracetamol will only be administered if the child has a high temperature that cannot be reduced by cooling methods.
 If your child is attending the centre with symptoms of a communicable illness, a letter of clearance will need to be supplied first to clear the child of being contagious and possibly infecting others.

 Q. Are there any ways I can get involved with the centre?

 A. You can be involved directly or indirectly, either by spending time playing with your child, sharing a specific skill, reading, doing an art and craft experience, playing an instrument, sharing your culture etc.

 You may like to take part in the formal and informal parent gatherings we have at the centre at one of our information nights, our international dinner, a working bee, a centre event or our annual birthday party.
 You may also like to take part in the teacher-parent meetings where you are welcome to come and discuss your child’s development with the class educator.
-(We also have this option as a phone meeting to fit in with busy schedules.)
+(We also have this option as a phone meeting or Zoom video conferencing to fit in with busy schedules.)